Goa CRZ

 Fishing and allied activities; no solid waste dumping

-The key action for any Goa coastal purchase: demand a CRZ Permission certificate specific to your survey number from the GCZMA, a Survey Report from a government-authorised agency showing the actual HTL and LTL lines on the ground, and Approved Building Plans confirming the setback.
+The key action for any Goa coastal purchase: demand a CRZ Permission certificate specific to your survey number from the GCZMA, a Survey Report from a government-authorised agency showing the actual HTL and LTL (Low Tide Line) lines on the ground, and Approved Building Plans confirming the setback.
 A sale deed alone cannot override a CRZ restriction; and a structure shown as "cleared" on an error-ridden draft CZMP provides no legal protection.

 Panaji to Agonda: Which Goa Coastal Zones Support Legal Development and Where the NDZ Risk Is Highest